ctn-waterloo/website/ctn_waterloo/content/people/xuan-choo.md

 I have a rather wide set of research interests.

-### Language Learning, Representation, and Processing

-Languages come in many forms:

-  * Written languages: which can be further broken down into logographic (pictorial languages, like Chinese, Japanese), and syllabic (languages like English, French, etc).
-  * Spoken languages
-  * Sign languages

-And yet the brain is able to make sense of it all.
-Is there an underlying general framework that the brain uses to represent these different forms of languages, or does each form have its own specific framework?
-Additionally, how does the brain learn languages?
-Are multiple sensory inputs required to learn a language, or is just one sensory input enough?

 ### Memory (Working & Long-term)

 How does the brain remember things, and what sorts of representations are used